ibis-project/ibis/docs/source/index.rst

 Ibis Documentation
 ==================

-Ibis is a Python data analysis framework, designed to be ab ideal companion for big data storage and computation systems.
+Ibis is a Python data analysis framework, designed to be an ideal companion for big data storage and computation systems.
 Ibis is being jointly developed with Impala to deliver a complete 100% Python user experience on tera- and petascale big data problems.